 At a glance, you may not even seek legal redress with the once intimate partner.
 Secondly, there may be positive effects when you finally call it quits.
 But, it depends on the angle of your perception.

 From expert advice – divorce lawyers, relationship coaches, marriage counselors, so forth, there are both negative and positive effects of divorce.
+Each of these people may be able to help show you show you how to navigate divorce & bankruptcy.
+However, there are some very real experiences that fall outside of the actual legal and psychological field as well.

 Here are the surprising facts about divorce effects: